Joachim Jungherr

 Revise & Resubmit: Review of Economic Studies

 We provide novel empirical evidence that firms' investment is more responsive to monetary policy when a higher fraction of their debt matures.
 In a heterogeneous firm New Keynesian model with financial frictions and endogenous debt maturity, two channels explain this finding: (1.)
 Firms with more maturing debt have larger roll-over needs and are therefore more exposed to fluctuations in the real interest rate (roll-over risk).
 (2.)
 These firms also have higher default risk and therefore react more strongly to changes in the real burden of outstanding nominal debt (debt overhang).
-In comparison to existing models, we show that a model which accounts for the maturity of debt and its distribution across firms implies larger aggregate effects of monetary policy.
+Unconventional monetary policy, which operates through long-term interest rates, has larger effects on debt maturity but smaller effects on output and inflation than conventional monetary policy.

 Publications